Remote Patient Monitoring

 - Musculoskeletal risk stratification software

-Years of studies have demonstrated that remote patient monitoring is one of the most effective ways for aging adults to manage chronic diseases like diabetes, heart failure, and chronic obstructive pulmonary disease (COPD).
+Years of studies have demonstrated that remote patient monitoring is one of the most effective ways to manage chronic diseases like diabetes, heart failure, and chronic obstructive pulmonary disease (COPD) while increasing patient engagement and reducing Emergency Department readmissions.

-Americans across all age groups—including seniors—are already using smartphones and tablets, which often resemble RPM platforms.
-A quality platform makes leveraging technology easy, comfortable, and empowering.
-It bridges the space between healthcare settings and patients’ living environments so they can partake in the management of their own health.
-And the more they understand about their care, the less confused they’ll be when it comes time to interact with their payers.
+Americans across all age groups—including seniors—are already using smartphones and tablets, which often resemble RPM devices.
+A quality platform makes leveraging RPM technology easy, comfortable, and empowering—it bridges the space between healthcare settings and patients’ living environments so they can partake in their own healthcare delivery.
+The better they understand their care, the less confused they’ll be when interacting with their payers.

 How does remote patient monitoring differ from telehealth?